gwharton/autocustomergroup/README.md

 </ul>
 <h2>Known Issues</h2>
 <ul>
-<li>I havent done any testing on creating customers in the admin, or validating VAT numbers in admin.
-This will need looking at, at some point.</li>
 <li>Currently, VAT thresholds need to be calculated from the values stated in law, and converted manually into store currency.
 Future update will
  look into what can be done with this.</li>
 <li>What can be done where orders are split into multiple shipments, individually below the threshold, but the order is above the threshold.</li>